Last reviewed: 2026-04-12

 Kp 5: Official storm

-This is where NOAA puts the "geomagnetic storm" label.
+This is where NOAA puts the "geomagnetic storm" label (G1 category).
 Schumann amplitude jumps noticeably.
 Sleep disruption is more commonly reported.
 Aurora reaches mid-latitudes.
 Power companies start watching their grid monitors more closely.
 About 4% of the time.

 Kp 6-7: Serious

-Major disturbance.
+Major disturbance (NOAA categories G2-G3).
 Schumann Resonance goes into active or storm territory with bright, messy spectrograms.
 Sleep effects reported by a wider segment of the population.
 Aurora visible at surprisingly low latitudes — think northern Spain, central US.
 GPS gets less accurate.
 Satellite operators get nervous.
 Combined about 2% of the time.
+For full details on what G2 and G3 storms mean for infrastructure, the G-scale guide goes deeper.

 Kp 8-9: Rare and memorable

 Kp 8 happens a handful of times per solar cycle.
-Kp 9 is once-a-cycle or less.
+Kp 9 is once-a-cycle or less (NOAA categories G4-G5).
 When it hits: extreme aurora, potential power grid problems, satellite anomalies, HF radio goes dark.
 The Schumann Resonance is unrecognizable — harmonics lost in broadband noise, amplitude off the charts.
 The 1859 Carrington Event was probably Kp 9+.
-We haven't had anything close to that since.
+The May 2024 G5 was the most recent — aurora photographed from Mexico and Puerto Rico.

 CMEs

 The heavy hitters.
 A billion tons of solar plasma aimed at Earth.
 Arrives in 1-3 days and can push Kp from 1 to 7 in hours.
-Severity depends on speed, density, and — critically — the orientation of its magnetic field.
+Severity depends on speed, density, and — critically — the orientation of its magnetic field (the Bz component).
+Our solar conditions page shows Bz in real time.

 Coronal hole streams